dgaitsgo/info-vis-volkswagen/README.md

 ### Concept
 After getting familiar with the OKAPI and its flow, we decided on a linear user experience.
 Each page narrows the possibilities and finally leads to a page where you can compare and configure your selected models.

-Based on those functions, we had drew several wireframes to make sure our user story is easy to understand.
-After the disscussion, we deceied to make five page:
-1. main page - introduce our website and let user know it's configuration website
-2. country selection page - show how many countries
-3. brand selection page - show total brands under the country
-4. model and type selection page - show total model under the brand, and total type under each single model
-5. car comparesion page - show the result of multiple cars that user selected and configurate their own car

-Whenever user want to go back any page, they can click Navigation Bar's options to go back.

 ### Style
 Our website follows a minimalistic, and easy to follow style, matching the simple user story.
 We picked plain colors like black, white, grey and blue tones.
-We put a lot of effort into responsive web design and mobile compatibility.
-Due to the great amount of mobile traffic nowadays, this was an important feature for us.
+We put a lot of effort into responsive web design and mobile compatibility, because of the rising mobile traffic these days.

 ## Frontend
 Generally speaking the frontend is divided in three main parts.